The Best Horror Movies of the 1980s, Ranked

 The Hitcher didn’t come to town until the decade’s zest for the stalk and slash subgenre was waning, but there’s little even now in Robert Harmon’s debut that feels rote or predictable, beyond, of course, the film’s growing body count.
 Willing to involve itself with flashes of perverse violence and gleefully nihilistic on-screen kills, The Hitcher’s pitch-black approach to its cinematic niche is almost wholly carried by the film’s uncannily perfect casting, with baby-faced C. Thomas Howell and a young Jennifer Jason Leigh as The Hitcher’s objects of murderous desire.
 But it’s the hitcher himself, a pure form of unstoppable inhuman evil, played with ravenous scenery chewing by Rutger Hauer: glowering, inscrutable and most of all, totally deadly, that makes the film so goddamn terrifying.

 Joe Dante doesn’t do things the easy way, and that’s not always for the best.
-His most recent film, Burying the Ex, certainly didn’t feel formulaic but its script was thin at best and not so quietly misogynistic at worst.
 More times than not, however, this instinct to not do what people suspect suggests a fascination with more heady thematic idea embedded in the story’s fibers.
 In the case of The Howling, his werewolf movie par excellence, there’s a sense of the increased, almost theatrical sublimation of our bestial selves, especially in the realms of sex and violence, in each frame of Dante’s ingenious, hilarious genre workout.

 Of course, the film is made from the perspective of a born misanthrope, a seasoned stirrer of the shit, and it’s in these flashes that we hear the master Dante, cynical of all and a self-labeled bemused outsider.
 Which isn’t to say that he goes the intellectual route too often.
 When the dense, wooded retreat known as the Colony turns into something like a werewolf blood orgy, Dante doesn’t skimp on the red and there’s plenty of viscerally unsettling images of gores or the stripping of flesh from a face.
 It’s Dante’s ability to put those high-end thrills and shocks on the board and then deliver similar stretches of quick, eloquent backstory and comedic asides while maintaining a coherent tone that remains so startling after all these years. – Chris Cabin